manuelcasanova/socialTemplate/README.md

 Uploading or updating their profile picture.
 Deleting their account entirely.

+  *** Profile Management - SuperAdmin Privacy Settings ***

+SuperAdmins have control over the visibility of their profile and activity within the app.
+They can:

+Choose whether their profile appears in the Social All Users section (i.e., whether they can be found and followed by other users).

+Control whether their profile is visible to Admins in the Admin Users section.

+Decide whether their login history is visible.

   *** Deleting an account - Soft Deletion (User) ***

 Users can delete their accounts, but the process involves a soft deletion.
 When an account is deleted, its status is set to inactive, the email is modified to inactive-TIMESTAMP-email@email.com and the username is modified to inactive-TIMESTAMP-username.
 If the user attempts to sign up again with the same email address, they will see a prompt offering two options: